Panentheism: Hinduism

-The earliest reference to panentheistic thought in Hindu philosophy is in a creation myth contained in the later section of Rig Veda called the Purusha Sukta, which was compiled before 1100 BCE.
+The earliest reference to panentheistic thought in Hindu philosophy is in a creationism contained in the later section of Rig Veda called the Purusha Sukta, which was compiled before 1100 BCE.
 The Purusha Sukta gives a description of the spiritual unity of the cosmos.
-It presents the nature of Purusha or the cosmic being as both immanent in the manifested world and yet transcendent to it.
+It presents the nature of Purusha, or the cosmic being, as both immanent in the manifested world and yet transcendent.
 From this being the sukta holds, the original creative will proceeds, by which this vast universe is projected in space and time.

 The most influential and dominant school of Indian philosophy, Advaita Vedanta, rejects theism and dualism by insisting that "Brahman [ultimate reality] is without parts or attributes...one without a second."
 Since Brahman has no properties, contains no internal diversity and is identical with the whole reality it cannot be understood as an anthropomorphic personal God.
 The relationship between Brahman and the creation is often thought to be panentheistic.